top of page

 COMPASSES

-North needle always points to magnetic north because the needle is magnetic, aligned by earths geomagnetism.
+The north needle always points to magnetic north because the needle is magnetic, aligned by earth's geomagnetism.

-Divers read compass by direction directly with the needle, but electronic ones read heading digitally
+Divers read the compass by direction directly with the needle, but electronic ones read the heading digitally.

-Divers use liquid filled compasses so the gauge withstands pressure, and to dampen the needle movement for easier reading
+Divers use liquid-filled compasses so the gauge withstands pressure and dampens the needle movement for easier reading.

 DIVING WITH COMPUTERS